kamranahmedse/developer-roadmap/src/data/roadmaps/backend/content/elasticsearch@NulaE1isWqn-feYHg4YQT.md

 # Elasticsearch

-Elastic search at its core is a document-oriented search engine.
-It is a document based database that lets you INSERT, DELETE , RETRIEVE and even perform analytics on the saved records.
-But, Elastic Search is unlike any other general purpose database you have worked with, in the past.
-It's essentially a search engine and offers an arsenal of features you can use to retrieve the data stored in it, as per your search criteria.
-And that too, at lightning speeds.
+Elasticsearch is a document-oriented search engine and database supporting INSERT, DELETE, RETRIEVE operations and analytics.
+Unlike general databases, it's optimized for search with powerful features for fast data retrieval based on search criteria.

 Visit the following resources to learn more: